-- Has an informative, user friendly website to share appropriate information with the community. - Proactively provides information and interacts with the community through Contacts magazine, 'Keep me Posted' emails and social media, in particular Twitter and Facebook. - Has arrangements in place to seek and respond to the views of the community by:

-- Consulting with residents about Council services and priorities through the biannual Gedling Conversation and Satisfaction Survey - Holding meetings in public wherever possible - Publishing agendas, minutes and decisions - Making provision in the Council's Procedural Standing Orders in the Constitution for the public to ask questions at Council meetings - Undertakes annual budget consultation with business ratepayers - Having effective relationships with other public sector agencies and the private and voluntary sectors - Undertaking miscellaneous consultation with residents and relevant stakeholders including surveys, workshops and focus groups. - Undertakes Equality Impact Assessments where appropriate to identify how the needs of particular groups have been considered to inform decision making. - Has an approved Statement of Community Involvement to compliment the preparation of the Local Plan. - Proactively engages in the health agenda through involvement in the Nottinghamshire Health & Wellbeing Board and South Nottinghamshire Integrated Care Partnership. - Proactively engages in a number of partnerships including: D2N2, Joint Planning Advisory Board, Gedling Health & Wellbeing Delivery Group, South Notts Community Safety Partnership and Gedling Employment and Skills Group. - Has a Freedom of Information Act Publication Scheme on the Council's website. - Complies with the provisions of the Transparency Code. - Requires officers to adhere to a calendar of dates for submitting, publishing and distributing timely reports. - Sets out in the Financial Regulations appropriate control measures for entering into partnership arrangements. - Has a Partnership Register, which identifies significant partnerships and potential impacts on the Council. - Ensures reports to Cabinet include an analysis of alternative options together with the reasons for the recommendation contained within the report. - Facilitates the filming and recording of public meetings where necessary. - Has commenced work to develop a Community Engagement toolkit which will be completed and adopted during 2020/21. - Publishes clear information and Privacy Notices setting out what personal data is collected and how it will be used.
+- Has an informative, user friendly website to share appropriate information with the community. - Proactively provides information and interacts with the community through Contacts magazine, 'Keep me Posted' emails and social media, in particular Twitter and Facebook. - Has arrangements in place to seek and respond to the views of the community by: - Consulting with residents about Council services and priorities through the bi-annual Gedling Conversation and Satisfaction Survey - Consulting with residents on the next Gedling Plan in 2023 - > Holding meetings in public wherever possible - Publishing agendas, minutes and decisions - Making provision in the Council's Procedural Standing Orders in the Constitution for the public to ask questions at Council meetings - Undertakes annual budget consultation with business ratepayers - Having effective relationships with other public sector agencies and the private and voluntary sectors o - Undertaking miscellaneous consultation with residents and relevant stakeholders including surveys, workshops and focus groups. - Undertakes Equality Impact Assessments where appropriate to identify how the needs of particular groups have been considered to inform decision making. - Has an approved Statement of Community Involvement as part of to compliment the preparation of the Local Plan Development Framework. - Proactively engages in the health agenda through involvement in the Nottinghamshire Health & Wellbeing Board. - Proactively engages in a number of partnerships including: D2N2, Joint Planning Advisory Board, Gedling Health & Wellbeing Delivery Group, South Notts Community Safety Partnership and Gedling Employment and Skills Group. - Has a Freedom of Information Act Publication Scheme on the Council's website. - Complies with the provisions of the Transparency Code. - Requires officers to adhere to a calendar of dates for submitting, publishing and distributing timely reports. - Sets out in the Financial Regulations appropriate control measures for entering into partnership arrangements. - Has developed and introduced a Partnership Register, which identifies significant partnerships and potential impacts on the Council. - Ensures reports to Cabinet include an analysis of alternative options together with the reasons for the recommendation contained within the report. - Facilitates the filming, streaming and recording of public meetings where necessary. - Will develop and adopt a Community Engagement toolkit during 2022/23